-Prompts used during Post Instruction Testing (Mastery) per Mastery Objective: Only 1 prompt allowed per test item with a maximum of 5 prompts in total for any artifact.
+Prompts used during Post Instruction Testing (Mastery) per Mastery Objective:

+Only 1 prompt allowed per test item with a maximum of 5 prompts in total for any artifact.

-- If 1 test item is provided; only 1 prompt in total is allowed. - If 2 test items are provided; only 2 prompts in total are allowed (one per test item). - If 3 test items are provided; only 3 prompts in total are allowed (one per test item). - If 4 test items are provided; only 4 prompts in total are allowed (one per test item). - If 5 test items are provided; only 5 prompts in total are allowed (one per test item). - If 6 or more test items are provided; only 5 prompts in total are allowed (one per test item for up to 5 items).
+- If 1 test item is provided; only 1 prompt in total is allowed. - If 2 test items are provided; only 2 prompts in total are allowed (one per test item). - If 3 test items are provided; only 3 prompts in total are allowed (one per test item). - If 4 test items are provided; only 4 prompts in total are allowed (one per test item). - If 5 test items are provided; only 5 prompts in total are allowed (one per test item). - If 6 or more test items are provided; only 5 prompts in total are allowed (one per test item for up to 5 items). - If more than two prompts are given to the student across test items, the same prompt type must be used for all allowable prompted test items.

-- If more than two prompts are given to the student across test items, the same prompt type must be used for all allowable prompted test items.
-An exception is made for a student using full physical, who may respond using a less intrusive prompt on any of the test items given on a mastery data chart artifact. - There is a maximum of 5 prompts in total for any artifact. - If more than the allowable prompts are used on any given test item or total artifact, the TE can choose to return to instruction to fade prompts or the artifact can be submitted for scoring and will be scored with a "0" for over prompting.
+An exception is made for a student using full physical, who may respond using a less intrusive prompt on any of the test items given on a mastery data chart artifact. - There is a maximum of 5 prompts in total for any artifact. - If more than the allowable prompts are used on any given test item or total artifact, the TE can choose to return to instruction to fade prompts or the artifact can be submitted for scoring and will be scored with a zero or condition code for over prompting. - If more than 1 prompt is used on a Mastery Artifact, indicate the specific test item(s) where the prompt was used.